 As if you need another reason to eat chocolate!
-We have known for some time that dark chocolate is one of a number of foods containing antioxidant-rich compounds known as flavonoids, which have been shown to improve heart health.
-Here are three compelling studies that provide three more reasons to enjoy this popular sweet.
+You probably already know that dark chocolate contains antioxidant-rich compounds known as flavonoids, which have been shown to improve heart health.
+Here are three compelling studies that provide some excellent reasons to enjoy this popular sweet.

-blood pressure and lower the risk of developing diabetes in healthy
+blood pressure and reduce the risk of developing diabetes.

 The research: A study published in the American Journal of Clinical Nutrition found that eating dark chocolate reduced insulin resistance and significantly lowered blood pressure.
-Doctors don't know exactly how much dark chocolate you need to reap these health benefits, but if you’re following the South Beach Diet, it's best not to overdo it.
-Starting on Phase 2, try dipping 4 to 5 strawberries in dark chocolate, or limit yourself to 1 or 2 dark chocolate squares (1 ounce each) with as an occasional treat.
-Be sure to choose brands that contain at least 70% cacao and the least amount of sugar.
+Doctors don't know exactly how much dark chocolate you need to reap these health benefits, but if you’re following the South Beach Diet, it’s best not to overdo it.
+Starting on Phase 2, you can dip 4 to 5 strawberries in melted dark chocolate, or enjoy 1 or 2 dark chocolate squares (1 ounce each) as an occasional treat.
+Be sure to choose brands that contain at least 70% cacao and thus the least amount of sugar.

 Reason 2: Dark chocolate may be an

 The research: A study in the Journal of Nutrition found that dark chocolate reduces inflammation.
-It significantly lowered levels of C-reactive protein (CRP), a substance that is an indicator of inflammation in the body.
+Among individuals participating in the study, it significantly lowered levels of C-reactive protein (CRP), a substance that is an indicator of inflammation in the body.
 Levels of CRP also help determine the risk for developing coronary artery disease.

 Reason 3: Dark chocolate may keep you